CluelessBiker/project5-drf-api/README.md

 ```
 pip3 freeze --local > requirements.txt
 ```
-24. Added, commited & pushed the changes to GitHub
+24. Added, committed & pushed the changes to GitHub
 25. Navigated back to heroku, and under the ‘Deploy’ tab, connect the GitHub repository.
 26. Deployed the branch.